jamesspalding/LENSS/README.md

 ## LICENSES

 This code is under the GNU AGPL 3.0 open source license.
-Our data is provided by our LENSS project sensor and is under the ODbL open sharealike database license.
+Our light data is provided by [GLAS Education](https://glaseducation.org) under the ODbL open database license, and our weather data is provided by [open meteo](https://open-meteo.com) under the CC-BY 4.0 license.